 Second, the inclusion of the Galactic and Magellanic Coronae is crucial.
 While previous parameter space searches of orbits for the Clouds would possibly have explored this orbital configuration in the past \citep[e.g.][]{ruzicka10,guglielmo14}, none included the Galactic and Magellanic Coronae.
-These are key elements as the ram pressure and friction from the MW's CGM is able to ``push'' the Stream into its present day position and velocity.
-Without the MW's gaseous halo, the Stream would collide with the MW disk before the Clouds reach their present day positions.
-Moreover, the Magellanic Corona is required to shield the neutral Stream from the intense forces and pressures as it moves through high density regions of the Galactic corona \citetalias{lucchini20}.
+These are key elements as the ram pressure and friction from the MW's CGM are able to ``push'' the Stream into its present-day position and velocity.
+Without the MW's gaseous halo, the Stream would collide with the MW disk before the Clouds reach their present-day positions.
+Moreover, the Magellanic Corona is required to shield the neutral Stream from the intense forces and pressures as it moves through high-density regions of the Galactic corona \citetalias{lucchini20}.